 Our response: We have put together a detailed travel plan which takes into account issues around noise, pollution and traffic volume.

-It sets out how we would minimise local disruption by avoiding construction traffic during rush hours and the school run.
-Our HGV routing strategy would seek to avoid areas of highest pedestrian and cycling activity and existing settlements where possible.
+It sets out how we will minimise local disruption by avoiding construction traffic during rush hours and the school run.
+Our HGV routing strategy seeks to avoid areas of highest pedestrian and cycling activity and existing settlements where possible.

 You said: Massive amounts of gas will be stored under homes in Fleetwood.